of NBC Monitor

 Frank Blair hosted this tribute to President John F. Kennedy

-that aired on Sunday night Monitor on November 22, 1964 --one
+that aired on Sunday night Monitor on November 22, 1964 --one year after

 It is heartbreaking and uplifting and will bring back vivid memories